labchordify/QA-Automation-Python/README.md

 # QA-Automation-Python
-This Repo Contains QA Automation Scripts
+This Repo Contains QA Automation Scripts using python